spranesh/Redhawk/README.rst

 Redhawk is currently under heavy development.
 The code can be found on `github`_.

 Redhawk currently requires python 2.6 or 2.7.

+NOTE: From Version 1.1.2 onwards, Redhawk supports parallel querying using the parallel-python (pp) module.
+This speeds up Redhawk's querying on large codebases.
+Querying for closures anywhere in Django (~2200 files) can now be done in ~20 seconds on a celeron netbook.

 Project Objectives
 ------------------